Asabeneh/30-Days-Of-Python/readme7-12.md

 # Day 7
 ## Set
 Let me take you back to your elementary or high school Mathematics lesson.
 The Mathematics definition of set can be applied also in python.
-Se is a collection of unordered and unindexed distinct elements.
-In python set use to store unique items, and it is possible find union, intersection, difference, symmetric difference, subset, super set and disjoint set.
+Set is a collection of unordered and unindexed distinct elements.
+In python set use to store unique items, and it is possible to find union, intersection, difference, symmetric difference, subset, super set and disjoint set.
 ### Creating a set
 We use {}  to create a set.
 * Creating an empty set